-- The Lord of the Rings was actually filmed in New Zealand because it was the location that the producers thought looked most appropriate for Middle-earth (i.e. not just because people wanted to take a vacation), but many of the cast members have talked about how much fun they had filming there.
+- The Lord of the Rings was actually filmed in New Zealand because it was the location that the producers thought looked most appropriate for Middle-earth (i.e. not just because people wanted to take a vacation)—and of course, let's not forget that the director was a Kiwi—but many of the cast members have talked about how much fun they had filming there.
 (Including an invocation of Everything's Better with Penguins.)

 - After many years just in his beloved New York City, come the 21st century Woody Allen started to make a lot of movies in Europe.
 London earned four, and then there's Spain, France, and Italy.

 - In a case "vacation" means "working near my summer home", A Good Year was born out of Ridley Scott's desire of a movie set near his house in Provence.

 - Inverted for Night of the Lepus, where Janet Leigh took the role because it was near her home and meant less time away from her family.